 “Of course,” she nodded.

-“So then when a kid falls into a lake and drowns, it’s because God wanted him up in heaven?”
+“So, when a kid falls in a lake and drowns, it’s because God wanted him up in heaven?”

 “Why?”
 Burt leaned forward.
-“And don’t tell me God’s mysterious plan bullshit!
+“And don’t tell me God’s mysterious plan bullshit.
 Speculate.
 Give me a reason.
-Make up what you think might be God’s reason.
-And if you can’t, then shut up.”
+What do you think might be God’s reason?
+And if you got nothing, then shut up.”

-Clara pulled her legs up against her chest.
-“Maybe that child was in an abusive situation, and if God wanted to take him before he was taken more painfully.”
+She pulled her legs up against her chest.
+“Maybe that child was in an abusive situation, and God took him to protect him.”

-“And,” Burt leaned forward, resting his right elbow on his right knee, “how does God know that’s going to happen?
-Don’t give me bullshit.”
+“And,” Burt leaned on his right elbow on his right knee, “how does God know that’s going to happen?”

-“So then you’re telling me that God planned for the kid to have abusive parents?”
+“So then God planned for the kid to have abusive parents?”
 Burt leaned his left elbow on his left knee.

 “I don’t know.”

 “Guess,” Burt ordered.
-“What’s the best reason you can think of for God to plan for a kid to have abusive parents who are going to kill him?”
-His head turned a little when he heard a sniffle.
+“What’s the best reason you can think of for God to give a kid abusive parents who eventually kill him?”
+His eyes shifted slightly when he heard a sniffle.

-“To teach other parents not to abuse their kids,” she said softly.
-“And for kids to learn that they don’t have to take being abused.”
+“To teach other parents not to abuse their kids,” she whispered.
+“For kids to learn they don’t have to take being abused.”

 “So God expects other parents and kids to see it on the news and learn from it?”

 “And what about years ago when there was no television?
 No news?”
-Burt challenged.
-“How were people supposed to learn back then when God chose to kill someone just to teach others a lesson?
+Burt challenged, voice rising but measured.
+“How did people learn back then when God chose to kill someone just to teach others a lesson?
 Were they supposed to read it in the newspapers?
 What if they couldn’t afford the paper?
 What if it scares a kid so bad he runs away from home?”

 “Maybe that kid was meant to run away from home.”

-Burt stood.
-He focused a little closer on her short, very short hair and the veins in her neck that stood out more than they should.
-He took in the IV bag hanging next to her and turned his back on her to look out her window into the middle of the night.
+He focused a little closer on her short hair and the veins pulsing in her neck.
+He noticed the IV bag hanging next to her, then turned to glance out her window into the night.

-“There’s a big-ass flat roof covered with snow.
-What if God’s plan was for you to dance naked through that snow and spell out my name with your bare feet?
-You think that’s what you would do?”
+“Down there is a big-ass flat roof covered with snow.
+What if God’s plan was for you to dance naked in that snow?”

-She released her arms from her knees and slowly eased backwards until feeling the support of the inclined bed.
-Her arms fell to her sides, and her eyes stayed closed.
+She released her arms from her knees and eased backwards for the support of the inclined bed.
+Her arms fell to her sides as her eyes closed.

-“And you would just trust that God had a good reason for you to dance on a snowy roof and spell out my name?”
+“You would just trust he had a good reason for you to dance naked on a snowy roof?”